-(b) Preparation of a prospectus
+Preparation of a prospectus

-The carrying-out of any public offer relating to securities should be preceded by the approval and disclosure of a prospectus containing complete, true, updated, clear, objective and lawful information necessary to enable the addressees to make an informed assessment of: the offer, the securities concerned thereby and the rights attached thereto, its specific characteristics as well as those of its assets and liabilities; the economic and financial position of the issuer (and the guarantor, if any); and the prospects for the business and earnings of the issuer (and the guarantor, if any).
-Considering that the admission to trading of securities also requires, in general, the publication of a prospectus, usually the offer prospectus is prepared as an offering and listing prospectus.
+The carrying out of any public offer relating to securities should be preceded by the approval and disclosure of a prospectus containing complete, true, updated, clear, objective and lawful information necessary to enable the addressees to make an informed assessment of: (i) the offer, the securities concerned thereby and the rights attached thereto, its specific characteristics and its assets and liabilities; (ii) the economic and financial position of the issuer and the guarantor, if any; and (iii) the prospects for the business and earnings of the issuer and the guarantor, if any.
+Considering that admission to trading of securities generally requires the publication of a prospectus, the offer prospectus is usually prepared as an offering and listing prospectus.

-The disclosure of information in the prospectus shall comply with the national legal provisions in the Portuguese Securities Code which, inter alia, implemented Directive no. 2003/71/EC of the European Parliament and of the Council of 4 November 2003, as amended, in Portugal, as well as with the provisions of Regulation no. 809/2004/EC of the Commission of 29 April 2004, as amended, (all of which are gradually being replaced by the provisions of Regulation (EU) 2017/1129 of the European Parliament and of the Council of 14 June 2017 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market, which is expected to fully repeal the previously applicable framework by July 2019) and its respective implementing and delegated acts.
+The disclosure of information in the prospectus shall comply with the national legal provisions in the Portuguese Securities Code3 and Regulation (EU) 2017/1129 of the European Parliament, and of the Council of 14 June 2017,4 as amended, on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market (the "Prospectus Regulation") and its delegated acts.5